Azure/azure-service-operator/docs/development.md

     If you make changes to the operator and want to update the deployment without recreating the cluster (when testing locally), you can use the `make update` to update your Azure Operator pod.
 If you need to rebuild the docker image without cache, use `make ARGS="--no-cache" update`

+12. Update the Helm Chart to include the new CRD.
+    Run:
+    ```
+    make helm-chart-manifests
+    make delete-helm-gen-manifests
+    ```

+    This will generate the manifests into the Helm Chart directory, and repackage them into a new Helm Chart tar.gz file.
+Add the newly modified files to the PR, which should be the following:
+    ```
+    charts/azure-service-operator-0.1.0.tgz
+    charts/index.yaml
+    ```

 **Notes:**

 - Run `make manifests` if you find the property you add doesn't work.